BroadbandForum/usp/docs/specification/index.md

 The effect of the above rules for `PLAINTEXT` payloads or for Secure Message Exchange with a single TLS record is that `payloadrec_sar_state` will be the same as `payload_sar_state` for all Records used to communicate the USP Message.

-*Note: The maximum allowed USP Record size can be exposed via the data model using the `MaxUSPRecordSize` Parameter.*
+*Note: The maximum allowed USP Record size can be exposed via the data model using the `Device.LocalAgent.Controller.{i}.E2ESession.MaxUSPRecordSize` Parameter.*

 ##### Receiving Endpoint